teetime-framework/TeeTime/src/site/markdown/index.markdown

 ## What is it?

-TeeTime is a Pipe & Filter Framework for Java.
+TeeTime is a Pipe-and-Filter Framework for Java.

 It provides support for the *modeling* and the *execution* of P&F architectures.

-It features
+In particular, it features...

-- a high reusability and maintainability
+- many primitive and composite ready-to-use stages

 - a type-safety way to develop and connect stages

-- many pre-defined ready-to-use stages
+- no(!) single-threaded overhead

-- no or a minimal synchronization overhead
+- only a minimal multi-threaded overhead

-- a hybrid stage execution model
+- threads can be assigned to stages arbitrarily

 - and many more...